Getting started / Track process progress

 Each column of the Kanban board corresponds to a specific contract status.
 The columns representing final statuses have a different background color.

 Items on the board can be expanded to view current tasks.
 To do this, click the gear icon in the top right corner and select Board settings in the menu.
-In the pop-up window, check the Show tasks and Expand item boxes.
+In the provided window, check the Show tasks and Expand item boxes.
 Also, here you can select other contract properties to be displayed, for example, the contractor and the user in charge.

 The image below demonstrates what a configured Kanban board may look like: